SimonWallner/space-walk-mapper/README.md

 space-walk-mapper
 =================

-A player trace visualiser plugin for Space Walk
+A player trace visualiser plugin for Space Walk.

+It is available through gh-pages at http://simonwallner.github.io/space-walk-mapper.